herbeline/head-md-time-in-time-out/process/README.md

-# Waiting & attempts on speeding up or slowing down time
+# Idle time - Humans & Animals

 ## How much time I wait in a day